 8. Conclusion

-For our analysis, we look at four scenarios of how a front end accesses SAP BW data:
+For our analysis, we consider four scenarios for how a frontend accesses SAP BW data:

-In our first scenario, we use an InfoObject to model the product texts.
+In our first scenario, we utilize an InfoObject to model the product texts.

-Our analysis shows that in this constellation there are no restrictions on the use of texts in frontends:
+Our analysis indicates that in this configuration, no limitations arise for the use of texts in frontends:

 |---|---|---|